User Guide Cancel

 To make fonts available to Photoshop and other Adobe Creative Cloud applications, see Activate fonts on your computer.

-Navigate to the Properties panel > Character panel > Font dropdown to search for them.
+Navigate to the Properties panel, Character panel, Contextual Task Bar, or the Options bar font dropdown to search for them.

 Work with the improved Font browser in Photoshop and have access to more than 25000 fonts without leaving the app